 A: The University of Delaware is committed to partnering with students to provide a safe and secure environment in all residence halls.
 Residents are encouraged to familiarize themselves with security and fire safety procedures as well as provided equipment.

-A: Students are permitted to bring fans, radios and stereos, TVs, computers, a microwave.
+A: Students are permitted to bring fans, TVs, computers, a microwave.
 Students are only permitted to have one small microwave and refrigerator per room, so please discuss what you are bringing with your roommate (you will receive your roommate's contact information with your housing assignment).
 All students should review the Move-In Guide, which includes a specific list of what items to bring and what items to leave at home.